 Trimming the ends of the hair prevents further damage to the hair.
 As the damaged roots cannot further include other hair, a regular trim stops the process.

 Hard water contains minerals that deposit in the hair strand turning the hair brassy and rough.
 Use shower filters to filter out those minerals.

-7. Use silk scarf and silk pillowcase
+7. Use a silk scarf and silk pillowcase

 Silk protects the hair from frizziness.
 So, using a silk scarf and silk cushions is always a good idea.

 Blonde hair colors have been in style forever.
-Part of the reason for its popularity is because it compliments a lot of skin tones.
+Part of the reason for its popularity is that it compliments a lot of skin tones.
 But, the one thing that people neglect is the aftercare of blonde hair.

 As blonde hair dyes are available as box dyes, it is easy to use.
-But, for the first-timers and people wanting a very light blonde, it is essential to consult with a professional hairstylist.
+But, for first-timers and people wanting a very light blonde, it is essential to consult with a professional hairstylist.